katelynmichalove/CompetitiveAnalysis/README.md

 For funding a project you can choose from their many tiers of funding options.

 The use of brighter colors such as pink appeals to more women.
-There are also many more women appearing on their scrolling images which would appeal to their women users.
+There are also many more women appearing on their scrolling images which would appeal to their women users as well.

 #### Differentiators